-While fasting and meal skipping are incredibly powerful tools for supporting the repair processes in your body, it’s also important to understand how the food you eat impacts how (quickly) you age.
+While fasting for extended periods is an incredibly powerful tool for supporting the repair processes in your body, it’s also important to understand how the food you eat impacts how (quickly) you age.

 For example, eating foods that are known to cause inflammation decreases your cells’ ability to communicate with each other effectively.

-Additionally, a diet that’s high in carbohydrates is more likely to make your cells less sensitive to insulin, a hormone that’s responsible for shuttling glucose into cells so that the mitochondria can convert it to energy.
+Additionally, a diet that’s high in processed carbohydrates and seed oils is more likely to make your cells less sensitive to insulin, a hormone that’s responsible for shuttling glucose into cells so that the mitochondria can convert it to energy.